Tech-at-DU/React-Redux-Tetris-Tutorial/P09-Organizing-Code/readme.md

 }
 ```

-The function above taks in a min value and max value, two numbers, and returns a random number in that range.
+The function above takes in a min value and max value, two numbers, and returns a random number in that range.

-As the project progresses any time we need more general purpose code we can add it to this file, export, and import as needed.
+As the project progresses any time we need more general-purpose code we can add it to this file, export, and import it as needed.

 # Now Commit